 Pharmacists can address many of these barriers and present a number of opportunities for accessible contraceptive counselling, products, screening for STIs and medical abortion.

-TAREN GILL MPS
+TAREN GILL FPS

 Priceline Pharmacy, Maryborough, Vic